zooniverse/war-diaries-data/data/README.md

 ## /results

 Aggregated results for each diary, named by diary group ID eg. `GWD0000001.json`.
-Each file is an array of [Result models](https://github.com/zooniverse/wd3/blob/master/app/models/result.rb), where a Result represents the consensus for a single tag on a page of the diary (diaryDate, place, activity, person etc.)
+Each file is an array of [TImeline models](https://github.com/zooniverse/wd3/blob/master/app/models/timeline.rb), where a Timeline represents the consensus for a single tag in the overall timeline of the diary (diaryDate, place, activity, person etc.)

 ## places.csv